-‘One Piece’ Manga Chapter 851: Pudding’s Evil Plan Deeply Affects Sanji, While Jinbe To Break Out Luffy, Nami And Other Straw Hats Gang?
+‘One Piece’ Manga Chapter 851: Pudding’s Evil Plan Deeply Affects Sanji, While Jinbei To Break Out Luffy, Nami, And Other Straw Hats Gang?
 [Spoilers]

 Pudding mentions to Reiju that the latter has already “got a taste of this,” clearly implying it was the former who had grievously wounded the latter.
 In the previous chapter, Reiju was seen stumbling across a dark alleyway.
 Mangaka Eiichiro Oda hadn’t revealed who had hurt Reiju, but Lady Pudding’s statements make it amply clear it was her.

 As a profusely bleeding Reiju sits quietly, Pudding expresses her excitement about the presumed “priceless transition of Sanji’s expression from faithful joy to pure despair,” as she would point her gun to his head.
 If the statements aren’t shocking enough, Pudding even ridicules Sanji by attempting to express his utter bewilderment.
-Reiju’s stoic silence irritates Pudding, and she lets her know about the same, while a shocked, dejected and broken down Sanji listens to every word of betrayal coming out of Pudding.
+Reiju’s stoic silence irritates Pudding, and she lets her know about the same while a shocked, dejected, and broken down Sanji listens to every word of betrayal coming out of Pudding.
 Meanwhile, Pudding continues to insult Sanji by recollecting their conversation when he had entered her chamber after the greeting ceremony.
 She gloats about her convincing performance that compelled Sanji to fall in love with her.

 RELATED REPORTS BY THE INQUISITR